Introducing a "haptic map" prototype

 What is a "haptic map"?

-The Untitled ṮEṮÁĆES map, for example, has islands that when moved will speak their name aloud in both SENĆOŦEN and English.
-The Untitled ṮEṮÁĆES map features lands in W̱SÁNEĆ Territory on the lands also known as the Saanich Peninsula.
+The Untitled ṮEṮÁĆES map has islands that speak their name aloud in both SENĆOŦEN and English when you move them around.
+The Untitled ṮEṮÁĆES map features lands in W̱SÁNEĆ Territory.

 Why build a haptic map?